Terminating employment due to medical incapacity

 Follow fair process

-Like any employment procedure, the process of investigating and understanding your employee’s medical situation and ability to do the job must be handled fairly.
+Like any employment procedure, you must handle the process of investigating and understanding your employee’s medical situation and ability to do the job fairly.

-Fair process is as important as having good reason for considering ending the person’s employment, regardless of how obvious the situation appears to you.
+Fair process is as important as having good reason for considering ending the person’s employment, regardless of how obvious the situation appears.

 Fair process must include: